 ASTRO 200G Astrobiology

-Astrobiology examines the potential of the universe to harbour life using interdisciplinary perspectives from Geology, Biology, Astronomy, Chemistry, Physics, Philosophy, and Ethics.
-Key topics include the origin and evolution of life, definitions and environmental limits of life, and how to search for life beyond earth.
+Astrobiology examines the potential of the universe to harbour life and is interdisciplinary, combining Geology, Biology, Astronomy, Chemistry, Physics, Philosophy, Ethics.
+Course focus is on how these disciplines combine with technology, addressing questions of life in the universe.
+Key topics include origin and evolution of life, definitions and environmental limits of life, and how to search for life beyond Earth.

 Students who have previously passed EARTHSCI 206, PHYSICS 107 or 107G cannot take ASTRO 200G in line with same-subject restriction in the General Education regulations.